monkeyyey/stealth_donkey/README.md

 yum install sshpass
 ```
 #### ii.
 Adding Agent as systemd service
 This ensures that Agent is able to run in background, upon startup.
-Change the <names> and <filepaths> to what is appropriate for you.
+Change the <names> and <filepaths> to what is appropriate for you. <br />
+Create service file:
 ```
-# create .service file
 cd /etc/systemd/system
 touch <service_name>.service
 ```